pieroproietti/penguins-eggs-book/chapter-9.md

 # Eggs tools stat

-The eggs tools stat command is used to retrieve statistics from SourceForge, a web**-**based hosting service for software development projects.
+The eggs tools stat command is used to retrieve statistics from SourceForge, a web-based hosting service for software development projects.
 Here is a breakdown of its usage:

 ![](media/image104.png){width="3.9616240157480314in"